-- Rule Development In response to the ongoing Atlantic Coast manatee Unusual Mortality Event (UME), an emergency, temporary No Entry Zone in Brevard County was prepared and filed under the provisions in Chapter 120.54(4), Florida Statute.
-The temporary zone was in effect from December 31, 2021 through March 31, 2022 and was marked with temporary buoys. - Monitoring Activities FWC staff coordinate some data collection activities that assist in the program's monitoring of existing manatee habitat.
+- Rule Development In response to the ongoing Atlantic Coast manatee UME, an emergency, temporary No Entry Zone in Brevard County was prepared and filed under the provisions in Chapter 120.54(4), Florida Statute.
+The temporary zone was in effect from November 15, 2022 through February 15, 2023 and was marked with temporary buoys.
+Additionally, staff began reviewing data and coordinating with Brevard County in August 2022 regarding permanent rulemaking for the No Entry Zone.
+A rule proposal was brought before the FWC Commissioners as a consent agenda item in a public hearing held in November 2022 (68C-22.029, F.A.C.).
+The rule was filed for adoption with the Department of State in January 2023 and became effective later that month, superseding the temporary emergency rule in effect.
+Staff worked with the FWC Division of Law Enforcement to review sign-posting plan to mark the new manatee protection zone.
+The plan is expected to be completed by November 2023. - Monitoring Activities FWC staff coordinate data collection activities that assist in the program's monitoring of existing manatee habitat.
 This information includes manatee distribution data, vessel use patterns and speed zone compliance.
 These data aid in the review of existing or potential manatee protection areas in addition to manatee protection planning and agency permit reviews.
-FWC staff participated in several monitoring activities in FY 2021-22. - Eastern Panhandle Region FWC staff continued a two-year manatee distribution aerial survey in the eastern Florida panhandle covering portions of Franklin, Gulf, Jefferson, Taylor, and Wakulla counties.
-Partnering with The Nature Conservancy, who provided funding to the FWC, to survey this area that has little information about seasonal manatee distribution in this region.
-The survey is expected to conclude in spring 2023 and will provide valuable information about manatee distribution and habitat.
-A funding extension has been granted.
+FWC staff participated in the following monitoring activities in FY 2022-23. - Eastern Panhandle Region In April 2023, FWC staff completed a two-year manatee distribution aerial survey in the eastern Florida panhandle covering portions of Franklin, Gulf, Jefferson, Taylor, and Wakulla counties.
+FWC partnered with The

+Nature Conservancy, who provided funding to FWC, to survey this region.
+The resulting data will provide valuable information about manatee distribution and habitat.